VecchioID/DRNet/README.md

 # DRNet
-We will release our full codes with another publications!
-Please use checkpoint files to replicate pur results in our paper!
+We will release our full codes with another publication!
+Please use checkpoint files to replicate our results in our paper!

 Source code for RPM problems.